genomicsclass/leanpub/manuscript/getting_started.md

 help("install.packages")
 ```

-and that the hashtag symbol represents comments and are not interpreted:
+and that the hash character represents comments and so text after this
+character is interpreted:

 ```r